310mc/https-310mc.github.io-tl/source/_posts/other/parallel_world.md

 {% endbubble %}

 {% bubble Rmidori glare %}
-“Beep, beep, this is the Mascot Character Police.
+“Beep, beep, this is the Yuruchara Police.
 We are currently Ra*bits, so I believe calling ourselves by the unit name ‘Ryusei-whatever’ is an issue.”
 {% endbubble %}

 {% bubble Rtetora yare %}
-“Aren’t <em>you</em> also talking in a not-so-Hajime-kun way with his face, Midori-kun?”[^1]
+“Aren’t <em>you</em> also talking in a not-so-Hajime-kun way with his face, Midori-kun?”[^2]
 {% endbubble %}

 {% bubble Rmidori sad2 %}